prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 Metadata Management
 ~~~~~~~~~~~~~~~~~~~

-Metadata management for the Accumulo tables is pluggable, with an
-initial implementation storing the data in ZooKeeper.
-You can (and
+Metadata for the Presto/Accumulo tables is stored in ZooKeeper.
+You can
-should) issue SQL statements in Presto to create and drop tables.
-This
+(and should) issue SQL statements in Presto to create and drop tables.
-is the easiest method of creating the metadata required to make the
+This is the easiest method of creating the metadata required to make the
 connector work.
 It is best to not mess with the metadata, but here are
 the details of how it is stored.
 Information is power.